Ready to know more about San Diego?

 Mission Gorge

-Mission Gorge is a trad and top-rope climber’s dream located just under 20 minutes from downtown San Diego.
+Only 20 minutes from downtown, Mission Gorge is a trad and top rope climber’s dream.
 The area is home to butter-like walls spanning three sections: the Main Wall, Limbo Area, and Middle Earth (although you won’t find any hobbits there).
 These west-facing walls provide much-needed shade during morning ascents, helping prevent sweaty palms on the park’s notoriously slick holds.

-You’ll find more than 200 climbing routes, including The Tower (5.7), an enjoyable 50-foot route with bolts and a views of the San Diego River upon completion; Craig’s Crack (5.8), a Limbo area spot ideal for working on your jam; and Orange Sunshine (5.10d), which requires precise, cat-like moves to leverage technical foot holds.
+You’ll find more than 200 climbing routes, including The Tower (5.7), an enjoyable 50-foot route with bolts and a views of the San Diego River upon completion; Craig’s Crack (5.8), a Limbo area spot ideal for working on your hand jams; and Orange Sunshine (5.10d), a technical climb that demands precision footwork.

 El Cajon Mountain trad climbing spot San Diego